www.melitour.com

 went to dinner at a family's house in the Old City.
 It was incredible to

-see how the houses were inside.
+houses were inside.
 The outside looks old and

 dusty; you'd think it was all filled with the poor.